HashDataInc/Gopherwood/README.md

 store service will help solve the data high availability issues and lower the disk cost by configuring a minimum local disk quota.

-See the [github wiki](https://github.com/neuyilan/Gopherwood/wiki) for detailed document, design and using . experience.
+See the [github wiki](https://github.com/neuyilan/Gopherwood/wiki) for detailed documentations, developer guides and FAQs.

 ## Installation
 ### Requirement